CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 4. A message will ask to confirm the operation, which can take up to 30 minutes.

-You can restart the virtual desktop at any time from the same page.
+You can unpause the virtual desktop at any time from the same page.
 Also, in this case, the restart processes can take up to 30 minutes.

 !!!
 Note
-    This option is available only for active CSC projects with available billing units.
+    Restarting a paused desktop is only possible for active CSC projects with available billing units.

 [![Desktop-volume](images/desktop/pause.png)](images/desktop/pause.png)